How can I better understand the Inventronics part numbering system?

 A good case design can greatly reduce the thermal impedance from case to surrounding air.
-Aluminum is six times better than steel at conducting heat-this helps to spread the heat over the entire surface of the deliver.
+Aluminum is six times better than steel at conducting heat-this helps to spread the heat over the entire surface of the driver.
 Two drivers can both have a life of 50,000 hours at a Tc of 60°C and yet yield very different life results in application due to efficiency and thermal design.
 A difference of 10°C can yield a 2x difference in product life.

 What is the difference between Class II and Class 2?

 Class ‘2’ is derived from the North American UL 1310 Standard for Class 2 Power Units.
 To comply with UL 1310, the driver’s output must be isolated from the input and even under fault conditions must satisfy the following: